-These tours stay at excellent centrally located 4-star hotels and are fully escorted by a qualified tour leader.
+If you book an Estonia package with us, you enjoy excellent centrally located 4-star hotels and are fully escorted by a qualified tour leader.
 There's plenty of included sightseeing, by coach and by foot, and you even get airport transfers included, for a hassle-free arrival and departure.
-They're the best tours if you want an all-encompassing experience of the Baltic states!
-Get in touch with our Reservations team today to find out more about any of our trips.
+They're the best Estonia tours if you want an all-encompassing experience of the Baltic states!
+Get in touch with our Reservations team today to find out more about any of our Estonia trips.

 Will I have enough time to explore Tallinn on your Estonia tours?

 Tallinn is the capital and most popular destination in Estonia, and all of our tours visiting the country spend two nights here.
 All of our tours also include a guided tour of the city, taking in the main highlights such as the medieval Old Town (a UNESCO World Heritage Site) and the Alexander Nevsky Cathedral, Estonia's main Russian Orthodox cathedral.